allmyhomes/angular-pair-programming/README.md

 The app functions as expected from the description.
 It is composed of multiple components, services and css classes.

 The focus is on:
+- Working features
-- List displays items with correct content
+  - News list displays correct content
-- List displays items in chronological order
+  - News list displays items in chronological order
+  - News counter displays correct count of news
-- Reactive programming
+- UI and data updates via Reactive programming (RxJS)
 - API binding
 - Parent-child component organization